Sarkoxed/Crypto-Library/README.md

 - Coppersmith attacks
 - Finding an Algebraic relation using sage

+### Algebraic Things
+- Ring structure of polynomial quotient ring
+    - Order of a multplicative subgroup
+    - All the possible orders in this group
+    - Ring factorization
+    - TODO: find the number of elements in the group s.t. their order is K | minimal_power

 ### AES
 - CBC Mode
     - Padding Oracle attack implementation